Psychogenic pain syndromes

 • Pharmacotherapy

-• Transcranial electrical brain stimulation (TES) — pain relief, anxiety reduction, psychophysiological improvement
+• Transcranial electrical brain stimulation (TES) - pain relief, reduction of anxiety, improvement of psychophysiological state

 • Body-oriented therapy